 Description of State Laws Regarding Mental Health Reporting

-4. Guardianships for the mentally ill or developmentally disabled: The following states specifically mandate the reporting of individuals appointed a guardian because they lack the capacity to manage their own affairs.87
+- Guardianships for the mentally ill or developmentally disabled: The following states specifically mandate the reporting of individuals appointed a guardian because they lack the capacity to manage their own affairs.82

-1. States that require reporting to NICS either directly or through a state agency: The following states have laws that make it mandatory for courts to provide mental health information to NICS directly or through a centralized state agency for the purpose of transmitting this information to NICS.
+- States that require reporting to NICS either directly or through a state agency: The following states have laws that make it mandatory for courts to provide mental health information to NICS directly or through a centralized state agency for the purpose of transmitting this information to NICS:

-2. States where disclosure to NICS is authorized, but not required: The following states’ laws explicitly authorize, but do not require, reporting to NICS: Colorado, Florida, Nebraska, Missouri, Pennsylvania, and West Virginia.91
+- States where disclosure to NICS is authorized, but not required: The following states’ laws explicitly authorize, but do not require, reporting to NICS:85Colorado

-3. States that collect mental health records but do not address disclosure to NICS: The following states’ laws acknowledge that they collect mental health records for use in firearm purchaser background checks, although these laws do not address disclosure to NICS: Arkansas, California, Michigan, Ohio and Utah.
-Most of these states require courts to report mental health information to a centralized state agency in connection with firearm purchaser background checks.92
+- States that collect mental health records but do not address disclosure to NICS: The following states’ laws acknowledge that they collect mental health records for use in firearm purchaser background checks, although these laws do not address disclosure to NICS:

-4. States that utilize reports from mental health facilities, psychotherapists, law enforcement or schools: The following states utilize reports from mental health facilities about individuals who have fallen into federal or state categories of prohibited firearm purchasers for firearm purchaser background checks: California, Delaware, Hawaii, Illinois, Maryland, Massachusetts, New York, Ohio, Oregon, Washington and West Virginia.
-In some of these states, this reporting takes the place of reporting by courts; in other states this reporting is in addition to reporting by courts.
+- States that utilize reports from mental health facilities, psychotherapists, law enforcement, or schools: The following states utilize reports from mental health facilities about individuals who have fallen into federal or state categories of prohibited firearm purchasers for firearm purchaser background checks:

 Colorado (within 48 hours)